ABOUT CREATING PRACTICE

 - UNIT FOUR: LOOKING AROUND - Stories We Share (familial and community narratives)

 - UNIT FIVE: LOOKING FORWARD - Stories to Guide Us (narratives for the future)

 - UNIT SIX: FINDING OUR PLACE - Mapping Story (the co-creation of narrative)

 This specialisation builds on the artistic practice of Sarah Woods, together with research conducted at the Danish National School of Performing Arts, specifically the artistic research laboratory The Topography of Story.

-The specialisation in The Topography of Story provides you with an introduction to a range of theories and methodologies that will enable you to engage with and reflect on how story works – in the world and as a creative form.
+The specialisation in Creating Practice provides you with an introduction to a range of theories and methodologies that will enable you to engage with and reflect on your creative practice.
+You will also develop a good understanding of how story works – in the world and as a creative form.
 The methodologies you experience will enable you to evaluate and articulate the role of story in society, at individual, local and global levels.
 You will be able to use story as a tool to understand and develop your creative practice.
-Your learning will also enable you to create and work dramaturgically with story, both collaboratively and as an individual.